 Einstein on Race and Racism by Fred Jerome and Rodger Taylor.
 More than one hundred biographies and monographs of Einstein have been published, yet not one of them mentions the name Paul Robeson, let alone Einstein’s friendship with him, or the name W.

-E. B. Du Bois, let alone Einstein’s support for him.
-Nor does one find in any of these works any reference to the Civil Rights Congress whose campaigns Einstein actively supported.
-Race, Prison, and Poverty.
+E. B. Race, Prison, and Poverty.
 The Race To Incarcerate In The Age Of Correctional Keynesianism Paul Street In the last two-and-a-half decades, the prison population has undergone what the United States Bureau of Justice Statistics director Jan Chaiken last year called "literally incredible" expansion.

-Essentially, Otter was a brawling, violent, white man in the 1800s, living variously in New York, Pennsylvania, and Maryland.
-He jumped from job to job while engaging in various aggressive “sprees” against African Americans, Irishmen, and anyone else who seemed a likely candidate before becoming a burgess of Emmitsburg, Maryland.
-And instead of getting up to prep this morning, I remained in bed, glued to the #BaltimoreUprising and #BlackLivesMatter hashtag on Twitter, as, I’m sure, were many of you during the late hours of the night.
+Race, Riot, and Rebellion: A Bibliography.
 Holy Nation: The Transatlantic Quaker Ministry in an Age of Revolution, Crabtree.
 US National Archives.
 Ole Miss - John F. Kennedy Presidential Library & Museum.
 The Project Gutenberg eBook of Southern Horrors: Lynch Law In All Its Phases, by Ida B. Wells-Barnett.
-Paula T. Connolly, "Slavery in American Children’s Literature, 1790-2010" (U of Iowa Press, 2013)
+Paula T. Connolly, "Slavery in American Children’s Literature, 1790-2010" (U of Iowa Press, 2013) Paula T.

 Ferguson, Missouri.
 Three Men Who Shot Black Lives Matter Protesters Emerged From Internet’s Racist Swamps.
 Talk of 'dindus' dominates rant.